AFTER UMBRAGE CARES FOR CARERS

 Welcome to our world of caring for carers.Next Section

-Carers are offered up to three stays of four days each including during the first year of bereavement.
-The whole family is welcome in the two bedroom cottage – one double and one twin room.
-We acknowledge caring effects the whole family and want to include them all.
+Carers are offered two stays of four days each plus one during the first year of bereavement.
+The whole family is welcome in the two bedroom cottages – one double and one twin room.
+We acknowledge caring effects the whole family.
+The cottages sleep a maximum of four people.

 We’ve tried to think of everything and provide home comforts in our self-catering cottage including fresh linen, milk on arrival and the tranquillity of beautiful surroundings.

 Referral forms are available on every page of this website for you to download and take to your carer support organisation for authorisation.
 Their role is to verify that you are a carer.

 HOW CAN YOU HELP AFTER UMBRAGE ?

 After Umbrage operates by engaging these communities: carers, organisations that support carers in a variety of ways such as hospices, GPs and fellow charities such as Caring Together, businesses and philanthropic individuals.

 The carers that become our beneficiaries are introduced to us by organisations that support carers in a variety of different ways.
 It might be the hospice caring for your disabled loved one or the cancer support centre holding your hand through the challenging steps ahead.
 These people become our eyes and ears and refer carers to us.
 They are our network of Carer Support Organisations.